git/git.github.io/rev_news/drafts/edition-54.md

 ### Why not a builtin command?

-One could ask why this new command is not written in C like most of git.
+One could ask why this new command is not written in C like most of Git.
 While that would have several advantages, it doesn't meet the necessary design requirements.
 See the ["VERSATILITY" section of the manpage](https://github.com/newren/git-filter-repo/blob/ae43a0ef6d2c7af8f38c5bba38ca0b22942463cf/Documentation/git-filter-repo.txt#L306-L326)